 of guilt or sorrow for the quick slap struck.

 In the first stanza of this piece, the narrator of the poem is able to look into the mind of the child, who is the main character, and describe the intense emotions he is feeling.
 He is young, only three, and is unable to control himself.

 The stanza emphasizes the transition from laughter to sadness, fear, and anger.
 The first lines describe the physical appearance of the child as he laughs and how his mouth “contorts” into all sorts of interesting shapes.

 The “laughter” that he was only just enjoying quickly turns to “howls” and his “recently relaxed” body becomes tight.
 The poem does not give any further description about what it is the child has done until the end, but one of his parents, (later revealed to be the father), has slapped him.

 The child’s eyes begin to “swim” with tears.
 They are so numerous they fall from his face and hit his feet.
 His second reaction, after crying, is to pause and hope for some measure of guilt to show itself on his parent’s face.

-The child looks as the father and feels that he must be “Empty,” and if he contains anything it is “colossal cruel[ty].”
-In this moment the child “hates” his father.
-There is not room for any other emotion in his young mind.
+The child looks like the father and feels that he must be “Empty,” and if he contains anything it is “colossal cruel[ty].”
+At this moment the child “hates” his father.
+There is no room for any other emotion in his young mind.

 The child’s mind works creatively, acting off the image of his father as an ogre.
 He imagines he can “trap him” in a pit, or cut down a tree he is “scrambling down.”
 These imaginations help the child move through the emotions of sadness and anger.